THE OFFICE OF THE COMMUNITY LIAISON FOR THE NYC “STOP & FRISK” LITIGATION

 - Proficiency in languages other than English desirable but not required

-- Strong oral and written communication skills, including experience facilitating workshops, community events, and focus groups
+- Strong oral and written communication skills, including experience facilitating workshops, and outreach at community and other events

 The position is funded entirely by the City.
 The chosen candidate will be an independent contractor and will not be considered a federal court employee or a City employee.
 An annual contract, paid in monthly installments of $5,750+, does not include benefits or payroll deductions.

 The Community Organizer should live in the New York City area and will be expected to travel around the City for community meetings, staff meetings, and events, and will not be expected to report daily to a physical office or location but will be expected to respond to phone and email communications (on equipment supplied under contract).
 An Unlimited Metrocard will be provided.

 - Please submit a cover letter and resume to: firstname.lastname@example.org